 The \$30.0 million distribution is based on a ratio allocation to the government of each affected jurisdiction on the basis of the results of the most recent enumeration.
 At a minimum, enumerations will be conducted every five years.
-The next enumeration will be completed in 2019 by the U.S. Census Bureau and the results will be used to determine the distribution of 2019 Compact Impact funding.
-As a result, 2020 and 2019 Compact Impact allocations by jurisdiction contained in the 2020 budget request are placeholders based on 2018 allocations.
+The 2018 enumeration was completed in 2019 by the U.S. Census Bureau and the results were used to determine the distribution of 2019 and 2020 Compact Impact funding.
 This allocation is in accordance with the provision in Section 104(e)(5) of Title One of the amended Compacts of Free Association.
+In late 2019, an error in the 2013 and 2018 enumerations were discovered by the U.S. Census Bureau.
+Resolution of this error and any impacts it may have on allocations have yet to be determined.